zerothi/pythonsupport-page/docs/menu/documentation/uninstall/uninstall-python.rst

 Uninstalling Python
 =========================================

-If for some reason you wish to delete Python from your computer, here is how you do it.
-This might be useful to do in a couple of scenarios:
+If you need to delete Python from your computer, follow these steps.
+This might be useful in the following scenarios:

 1. Your current Python installation is not working properly.
 2. You have several versions of Python that conflict with each other.